NREL/pysam/docs/installation.rst

 Installing PySAM
 ==========================================

-PySAM for Python 3.6 to 3.10 is available on PyPi and Anaconda as nrel-pysam to distinguish it from the completely unrelated pysam package for genomic data sets.
+PySAM for Python 3.8 to 3.13 is available on PyPi as nrel-pysam to distinguish it from the completely unrelated pysam package for genomic data sets.

 PyPI
 ------------------------------------------